Map reproduced from OpenStreetMap.org

 Moderate walking.
 Not suitable for prams, buggies or wheelchairs.
 Boots or trail shoes needed.
 Can be muddy after rainfall.

 Start at Sedbergh Information Centre at 72 Main Street (1), turn right along Main Street and at the end turn left down Finkle Street past the church.
-Turn right just past the churchyard (2) and follow the narrow lane along the back of the cricket pitch.
+Turn right just past the churchyard (2) and follow the narrow lane along the side of the cricket pitch.
 You are now in the grounds of Sedbergh School.
 Turn left beside the sports pavilion, signposted to Birks.
 Follow this path straight on, across another path, through a gate and down the grassy hill to Busk Lane.
 Cross the road to the wide track opposite (3).

-Walk past the sports hall, turn right at the large barn then across a field.
+Walk past the Hirst Centre sports hall, turn right at the large barn then across a field.
 Go through a gate, up the slope to pass left of Birks House and out to Birks Lane.
 Turn left, careful of traffic, down to the mill (4).
 Don’t cross the footbridge but keep ahead with the river still on the left.
 The Dales Way follows the river.
 Leaving the wood, the River Dee flows in from Dentdale.
 Go up and over the old railway line, Ingleton to Tebay, finally closed in 1967.
-200 metres after the railway, look out for a gate by a tree on the left.
+200 metres further along the riverbank look out for a gate by a tree on the left.
 Go through and continue alongside the river to reach the A683 road (5).

-With care and using the verge, turn left on the road for 400 metres.
-A footpath on the right (6) leads across fields and a footbridge to hamlet of The Oaks.
 The Dales Way is signposted through the buildings and along an enclosed path into a field.
-Go right then bear left, heading into a path between broken hedges, then through a gate to an enclosed path to Luneside Farm.
-Through the yard follow the signs to cross a field to the left edge.
-In 100 metres cross a stile, down the steps and continue with the fence on your right and the River Lune on your left, and up to Lincoln’s Inn Bridge and the A684.
+Go right then bear left, heading onto a rough track between broken hedges, then through a gate to an enclosed track to Luneside Farm.
+Go through the yard then follow the signs left then right through a small gate into a field.
+Follow the left edge for 100 metres.
+Cross the stile, down the steps and continue with the fence on your right and the River Lune on your left, and up to Lincoln’s Inn Bridge and the A684.
 (7)

-Care on road.
 Turn right for 100 metres, and cross the stile on the left, signposted Craggstone Wood.
 Yellow posts show the way, above the gill on the left.
 Go through the left of two gates into Craggstone Wood.
-Through a gate, up the next field and another gate to the open fell.
+Look at for the gravestones of a pet cemetery on the left.
+Go through a gate, up the next field and another gate to the open fell.
 (9)

 Cross with care and go right along Main Street back to Sedbergh Information Centre.